Java annotation: Custom annotations

 The compiler reserves a set of special annotations (including @Deprecated, @Override and @SuppressWarnings) for syntactic purposes.

-Annotations are often used by frameworks as a way of conveniently applying behaviours to user-defined classes and methods that must otherwise be declared in an external source (such as an XML configuration file) or programmatically (with API calls).
-The following, for example, is an annotated JPA data class:
+Annotations are widely used by frameworks as a way of conveniently applying behaviors to user-defined classes and methods that must otherwise be declared in an external source (such as an XML configuration file) or programmatically (with API calls).
+For instance, the library Project Lombok makes extensive usage of annotations to reduce boilerplate.
+The following, for example, is an annotated Jakarta Persistence data class: